ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-v/guides/bw_b2w2-using_ctrmap/bw_b2w2-using_ctrmap.md

 ![](img/animscs.PNG)

 ##### Saving Changes
-Click `Commit changes > Resource bundle` to save the changes you have made to your resource bundle, and `Commit changes > Static texture pack` to save the changes to the texture banks.
+Click `Commit changes > Resource bundle` to save the changes you have made to your resource bundle, and `Commit changes > Static texture pack` to save the changes to the area's building texture pack.
 From there, you should be able to use it.

 ---

 #### Scripting Assistant Tool
-This helps to faciliate some PokeScript scripting.
+This tool is intended to help with PokéScript scripting, but at the moment, it only has the `EVCamera.MoveTo` helper.

 ![](img/image-27.png)

 ##### EVCamera.MoveTo Helper
-This will help you generate script command invocations for camera movement.
+This will help you generate script command calls for camera movement.

 When in MissionControl mode, move your player to a given location.
-When you click `Copy`, CTRMap will autogenerate a script command for you, which moves the camera to the location you specified with the angle you are facing.
+When you click `Copy`, CTRMap will create a script command for you, which moves the in-game camera to approximately what is shown in the viewport window.
 A sample command may look like this:

 ```Java
 EVCamera.MoveTo(2.365234f, 0.0f, 237.0f, 3447.1162f, 4.0f, 10389.169f, 40);